You will find Lorella Springs Station 29 kilometres north of the Savannah Way, between Borroloola and Roper Bar in the Northern Territory.

 We suggest spending a night or two in the main campground to get a feel of this majestic land during small day trips, before becoming more adventurous and enjoying some remote camping.

 Over the years, as we have been opening new tracks and beautiful destinations for you to discover and explore, we’ve tried to clear some areas for our guests to be able to enjoy their day fully and camp at those amazing locations that we have across the property.
 This is remote camping and very basic with just a cleared area but no bathroom facilities.

 In addition you are allowed to camp almost anywhere on the property.
-All we ask is that you take care not to leave any rubbish behind, that you are extremely careful with fire, and that you do not camp too close to rivers due to salt water crocodiles, or too close to the water on the beach (because of sharks and crocodiles).
+All we ask is that you take care not to leave any rubbish behind, that you are extremely careful with fire (campfires on remote locations only permitted between April and July included), and that you do not camp too close to rivers due to salt water crocodiles, or too close to the water on the beach (because of sharks and crocodiles).
 And remember, NO HUNTING!

 And just as important, please make sure you have completed our Sign Out form before leaving the homestead so that we know who is going where and coming back when.

 Our 16 Deluxe bedrooms include a ceiling fan, mini fridge and own bathroom.
 Rooms are setup with either a queen bed or two single beds.
 Bedding and linen are provided.

 Do contact us to check availability well in advance for our Bedrooms as most of our rooms are already booked and confirmed for the season of 2018!

 All our accommodation (cabins and bedrooms) are strictly NO SMOKING.
 Pets are not allowed in our accommodation.